 Best For Streaming – CyberGhost VPN

-CyberGhost VPN is one of the best in the business when it comes to accessing streaming services.
-CyberGhost makes it fast and easy to get connected to streaming portals like Amazon Prime, Hulu, Netflix, and HBOGo.
-It will even let you stream different Netflix libraries from countries including the UK, Canada, and the Netherlands.
+CyberGhost VPN appears on the top when the discussion is about streaming services.
+CyberGhost makes it simple and fast to get linked with streaming websites like Hulu, HBO Go, Amazon Prime, and Netflix.
+It will allow you to flow multiple Netflix libraries from countries like Canada, the UK, and the Netherlands.

-Right now, Avast simply can’t keep up with premium providers like CyberGhost VPN in this aspect.
-However, speaking of “keeping up”, Avast completely smokes CyberGhost when it comes to overall speeds.
-So if you only want to stream American Netflix, you should probably just stick with Avast.
+Currently, Avast VPN can’t compete with premium providers like CyberGhost VPN in this regard.
+However, apropos of “keeping up”, Avast completely fades CyberGhost when it comes to speed.
+So, Avast VPN should probably be a good option if you only like to stream American Netflix.

 Best For Security Customization – IBVPN

-Almost any VPN worth its salt will let you change the encryption protocol you connect through.
-But IBVPN goes the extra mile when it comes to encryption and overall strong security practice.
+Almost any VPN is worth paying for if you can alter the encryption protocol you connect through.
+But IBVPN exceeds expectations regarding encryption and overall powerful security techniques.

-IBVPN has dozens of different encryption configurations to choose from.
-You can even choose the level at which standard encryption protocols protect your connection (128-bit AES up to 512-bit).
+IBVPN has plenty of different encryption structures to select from.
+You can even use basic encryption protocols to protect your connection (128-bit AES to 512-bit).

-The service also uses what’s known as a “double VPN”.
-Essentially, if someone manages to detect your first IP address and wants to try to tie it back to your real identity, they’ll be greeted with yet another VPN node, making it virtually impossible for anyone to detect who you are or where you’re connecting from.
+This service also provides the “double VPN” feature.
+Particularly, when someone succeeds in detecting your first IP address and wants to link it back to your actual identity, they will have to face another VPN node, making it digitally impossible for anyone to know how you are or where you are connecting from.

-In addition, IBVPN also makes it super easy to get on the Tor network.
-If you really want to go the extra mile on security, there are connection options that automatically route your connection through Tor nodes.
-These keep you completely obscured on an Onion-only connection.
+Moreover, IBVPN makes connecting to the Tor network and Avast SecureLine VPN easy.
+If you want to strengthen your security protocols, connection options are available that automatically redirect your connection through Tor nodes.
+These measures keep you completely masked on an Onion-only connection.

-As we mentioned in the intro, there are a few things that Avast gets perfectly right.
-The connection reliability, speed, and US-based Netflix streaming are outstanding aspects.
+As we discussed in the intro, there are a few aspects that Avast goes very well with.
+The network reliability, speed, and US-based Netflix streaming are exceptional elements.

-IBVPN is the way to go for security enthusiasts.
-PureVPN has got you covered back to front with extra features.
-CyberGhost is essentially a one-stop shop for all things streaming.
+IBVPN is the best option for security lovers.
+PureVPN has got your back with its extra features.
+CyberGhost is a one-source option for all types of streaming.